brianwpiano/Billboard-Hot100-Analysis/README.md

 # Trends and Insights from the Billboard Hot 100

-This project delves into the dynamics of the Billboard Hot 100 chart from 2019 to 2024, offering a comprehensive analysis of music trends over the past five years.
+This project delves into the dynamics of the Billboard Hot 100 chart from 2022 to 2024, offering a comprehensive analysis of music trends over the past three years.
 Utilizing web scraping techniques, we collected weekly data on song rankings, artists, and chart performance.

 ### Requirements:
 - Python 3.12.4